 More than anything, seeing the diversity of life and beauty on this planet has only instilled in me a greater desire to preserve it.
 I’ve had the privilege of experiencing a lot of natural wonder in my life, and the thought of having it vanish, having it no longer be available for those after me, inspires me to make sure that doesn’t happen.
 We create borders and divisions among ourselves, but at the end of the day, we’re all dependent on this planet, and it’s been amazing to see that people everywhere share my desire to keep Mother Earth safe.

 This is a question for which I don’t quite have an answer.
 Social media is a great tool for getting information to the masses, with both good and bad consequences.
 I’ve discovered new places through these channels, and I see people (like Tinycaravan) who are providing us with important knowledge to which people may not otherwise have access.
 Unfortunately, not everyone is going to be as mindful as we’d hope them to be.
-We’re seeing these surges in visitors to places like Zion National Park, for instance, and I’m ecstatic that people are finding joy in the wilderness, but it seems not all those people understand how to take care of these areas.
+We’re seeing these surges in visits to places like Zion National Park, for instance, and I’m ecstatic that people are finding joy in the wilderness, but it seems not all those people understand how to take care of these areas.
 I hate to be the sort of person who complains about technology/social media, but sometimes I wonder if certain people travel for the sake of taking a picture, or because they truly appreciate the experience.
 Whatever the answer, I just wish people would be more mindful of their impact on the world, and understand they have a responsibility to preserve the beauty of these destinations for future generations.

 SF makes it pretty easy to be sustainable.
 There are recycling AND compost bins everywhere, and so many small stores dedicated to selling sustainable merchandise.
 It’s a dream come true, but the hardest part has been the inequality in this city.
 Silicon Valley is famously known for its wealth gap (and I say this knowing that I, as a software engineer, am part of the problem), and that means that not all communities have access to the same healthy food options or natural products that I do.